blackflux/aws-sdk-wrap/README.md

 Type: `integer`<br>
 Default: `10`

 Specify the size of each batch that will be sent.
+Should never exceed 10.

 #### maxRetries
 Type: `integer`<br>